jenyss/langgraph-codeact-excel-worker/README.md

 ### ```preview-tool-visualize-codeact```

-The agent invokes the ```preview_excel_structure``` tool, then delegates the remaining task execution to the CodeAct logic.
+The agent invokes the ```preview_excel_structure``` tool, then delegates the remaining task execution to the CodeAct mode.
 Tool usage is enforced by the system prompt.

 **Workflow**